 Keeping Dog Safety in Mind During Warm Weather

 With the warm winds of summer peeking over the horizon, now is the perfect time to review a few warm weather safety tips to keep your best friend in the pink as temperatures rise.
-Though seemingly self-reliant, dogs still need some attention and care as thermometers rise, so being aware of their needs is a primary concern for conscientious owners.
+Though seemingly self-reliant, dogs still need some attention and care as thermometers rise, so being aware of their needs is a primary concern for conscientious caring dog owners.

 Dogs in Cars